levydsa/ellipse/readme.md

 # Ellipse

-Built a website with a single shell script file.
+A website built with a single shell script file.
 All `index.md` files are generated.